-Ratos performs an annual review of risks where significant risks in the companies are summarised and discussed in Ratos's management and Board.
+Ratos performs an annual review of risks where significant risks in the companies are summarised and discussed in Ratos's management, Audit Committee and Board of Directors.
 The process is intended to give Ratos's management, Audit Committee and Board of Directors an understanding of the Group's greatest risks.
 Each company's CEO and management have operational responsibility for having an appropriate risk process in place which is approved by the company's board.
-In 2016, Ratos expanded the risk management process with an assurance mapping, i.e. a clarification of responsibilities and validation of internal processes and identified risks.
-Ratos's management and Audit Committee can use this as a basis to identify a need for a closer look at/development of certain areas, the opportunity to identify areas that need to be centralised/strengthened, and to provide guidance to the Audit Committee for audit priorities.
+Since 2016, Ratos expanded the risk management process with an assurance mapping, meaning a clarification of responsibilities and validation of internal processes linked to identified risks.
+Ratos's management and Audit Committee can use this as a basis to identify a need for a closer look at/development of certain areas, the opportunity to identify areas that need to be centralised/strengthened, and to provide guidance to the Audit Committee for audit priorities for the portfolio companies.

-In addition, the audit measures carried out my the auditor for the parent company and Group, including an audit of internal controls, are important instruments for identifying shortcomings and providing a basis for more in-depth measures/follow up and the basis for decision regarding future audit priorities.
+In addition, the audit measures carried out by the auditor for the parent company and Group, including an audit of internal controls, are important instruments for identifying shortcomings and providing a basis for more in-depth measures/follow-up and the basis for decision regarding future audit priorities for the portfolio companies.

-The parent company Ratos AB with approximately 34 employees at the beginning of 2017 is a relatively small company which lacks complex functions that are difficult to analyse.
+With 24 employees at the beginning of 2018, the parent company Ratos AB is a relatively small company which lacks complex functions that are difficult to analyse.
 The need to introduce an internal audit function for the parent company Ratos AB must therefore be regarded as negligible.
-Against this background, the Audit Committee has decided as in previous years, not to introduce an internal audit function at Group level or for the parent company Ratos AB.
+Against this background, the Audit Committee has decided, as in previous years, not to establish an internal audit function at Group level or for the parent company Ratos AB.

-Compensation to the Board of Directors
+Remuneration to the Board of Directors

-The 2016 Annual General Meeting resolved that compensation to the ordinary members of the Board should be paid of SEK 485,000 per member and year.
-Compensation to the Chairman of the Board should amount to SEK 1,450,000 per year.
-It was decided to pay an additional

-SEK 150,000 per year to the chairman of the Audit Committee and SEK 100,000 per year to other members of the committee.
-It was decided to pay SEK 50,000 per year to the chairman of the Compensation Committee and SEK 50,000 per year to other members of the committee.
+The 2017 Annual General Meeting resolved that remuneration to the ordinary members of the Board should be paid in an amount of SEK 485,000 per member and year.
+Remuneration to the Chairman of the Board should amount to SEK 1,450,000 per year.
+It was decided to pay an additional SEK 150,000 per year to the Chairman of the Audit Committee and SEK 100,000 per year to other members of the Committee.
+It was decided to pay SEK 50,000 per year to the Chairman of the Compensation Committee and SEK 50,000 per year to other members of the Committee.